 Funders and Supporters

 We would like to thank our partners for their generous contributions to Y4Y Quebec.
 Without them, our work would not be possible:

-In December 2016, a group of English-speaking youth came together under the guidance of the Department of Canadian Heritage and reflected on their status within Quebec’s political landscape.
+In December 2016, a group of English-speaking youth came together and reflected on their status within Quebec’s political landscape.
 At a time when many of our friends and colleagues have expressed feeling like second-class citizens, and feeling as if they would be better welcomed in a predominantly English-speaking province, we felt something needed to be done to strengthen the links that join English-speaking youth across Quebec - to make this multi-faceted linguistic community feel at home.
 A plethora of community organizations offer services in English to young people, and with a youth network, we could promote these services, all while offering our own programming and advocacy work to strengthen our community.

 In March 2017, a broad discussion was launched around the question of how English-speaking youth can organize.
 A core group of ambitious young people formed a committee to exchange ideas.
 With the support of Department of Canadian Heritage and the help of Youth Employment Services Montreal (YES), we began to create a non-profit association.
 After all, Ontario, New Brunswick, Nova Scotia, Manitoba, and other provinces all have active youth associations that represent the linguistic minority communities living there.
 We recruited young people with diverse backgrounds before forming an interim board in November 2017.
 The interim board launched a youth consultation process with the help of community partners to validate our hypothesis that a youth group in Quebec was needed.
 We became incorporated on January 20, 2018, and celebrated our official launch on March 23, 2018.
 Y4Y Quebec opened its office and hired its first Director in June 2018, and has continued to grow ever since!